rthai/is-it-cold-today/README.md

 ## Is it Cold Today? ##

 > A minimalist weather app.
 > Scared of being cold?
 Always forget to bring a jacket?
-Find out if you need to bring a jacket with you today.
+Find out if you need to bring a jacket or sweater with you when you go out today.

 ## Table of Contents